 Massaged Kale Salad

-1 large bunch of Kale
+• 1 large bunch of Kale (ideally Red Russian variety, although any will work)

-1 T apple cider vinegar
+• 1 T apple cider vinegar

-2 T olive oil infused with basil (or plain!)
+• 2 T olive oil infused with basil (or plain)

-a generous sprinkling of kosher or sea salt
+• a generous sprinkling of kosher or sea salt

 Directions

 Remove the stems and slice the leaves into one inch pieces.
-Drizzle the leaves with 1 tablespoon of apple cider vinegar, a generous sprinkling of sea salt, and 2 tablespoons of good quality olive oil.
+Drizzle the leaves with 1 tablespoon of apple cider vinegar, a generous sprinkling of kosher salt, and 2 tablespoons of good quality olive oil.
 Our olive oil is infused with last summer’s basil- this was a delicious treat given to us by one of our beloved CSA members.
 We use it on everything!